 If the car is in your name, you can take it.

 You can also take the car if it is in both of your names, since it belongs to both of you.
-If the abusive person calls the police, show the police officer the title to the car with your name on it.
+If the person that abused you calls the police, show the police officer the title to the car with your name on it.